 How Veterinarians Induce Vomiting in Dogs

-At Veterinary Specialty Center of Tucson, we carefully examine your pooch to determine whether inducing vomiting is safe for your pet.
-If it's determined that this action should be taken, special medication with minimal side effects is used (as opposed to hydrogen peroxide).
-If your dog does experience any side effects, we are equipped to administer proper care and medication.
+Your dog will be thoroughly examined by your vet to determine whether inducing vomiting is safe for your pet.
+If it's determined that this action should be taken, special medication with minimal side effects will be used to induce vomiting.
+If your dog does experience any side effects, veterinarians are equipped to administer proper care and medication.

 What To Do If You Suspect Your Dog Has Ingested a Toxin

-Immediately contacting your veterinarian or Poison Control is the best thing you can do after your pet ingests a toxin.
-This way, our Tucson emergency vets can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.
+Immediately contacting your veterinarian, an emergency vet or Poison Control is the best thing you can do after your pet ingests a toxin.
+This way, your emergency vet can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your dog is vomiting and requires urgent care contact us right away!
-If you think that your dog has swallowed something dangerous contact our emergency vets straight away, or head right over to our Tucson emergency animal hospital.
+If you're concerned about your dog's health contact our emergency vets straight away, or head right over to our Tucson emergency animal hospital.

 Looking for a veterinary specialist in Tucson?